ghedo/safely/README.md

 ![Travis CI](https://secure.travis-ci.org/ghedo/safely.png)

-**safely** is a command-line tool to manage passwords.
-It stores all your login information (usernames and passwords) in a simple JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.
+**safely** is a command-line tool for managing passwords.
+It stores all your credentials in a simple JSON-formatted file, encrypted and signed using your private OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.

 ## Features

- * Simple database format and schema (to ease manual manipulation)
+ * Simple database format and GPG-based encryption to avoid lock-in.
- * Secure, GPG-based encryption which allows manual decryption (see above)
- * Fool-proof command-line based and non interactive interface
+ * Fool-proof command-line interface.
- * Support for generating google-authenticator compatible 2-factor authentication tokens (TOTP).
+ * Support for 2-factor authentication, based on the TOTP algorithm (compatible with e.g. google-authenticator).

 ## Getting Started